Buzzy Boop at the Concert: Preservation

-Buzzy Boop at the Concert was preserved and restored by the UCLA Film and Television Archive.
+Buzzy Boop at the Concert was considered a lost film for decades, until an English copy of the film was found in Russia in 2019.
+It was soon preserved and restored by the UCLA Film and Television Archive.
 The restoration's funding was provided by ASIFA-Hollywood in collaboration with the Packard Humanities Institute.
 The restoration premiered at the UCLA Festival of Preservation in 2022.